 - School Experience

 The SPIRE module focuses specifically upon issues that most impact upon the young person’s experience of education in the 21st Century.
 In sessions you will be asked to consider a range of issues relating to diversity and inclusion, engage with research and policy and link all of this to your own experience in the classroom.
-In your written assignment you will choose one area from this module to reflect upon more deeply.
+In your assignment, you will choose one area from this module to reflect upon more deeply.

 The programme is taught and assessed at master’s level.
 In addition to the award of QTS, if you pass all academic elements of the programme at an appropriate level, you will graduate with 60 master’s level credits which are equivalent to one-third of a master’s degree.
 Full academic support is provided to ensure you are fully prepared for assessment regardless of your prior experiences.